Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 Here's the story:

-The event was announced by way of flyers around Northern Cyprus -- including Eastern Mediterranean University, where the human we know as "Higgins" was teaching for the 1995-1996 school year.
+The event was announced by way of flyers around Cyprus -- including Eastern Mediterranean University (EMU) in Famagusta, where the human we know as "Higgins" was teaching for the 1995-1996 school year in the Turkish Cypriot north.

 Here's how the flyers read: